Congratulations! Passing the GED® test and getting your certification can open a future filled with new opportunities!

 If you miss classes without a legitimate excuse, or you do not work on homework, or you are constantly arriving late, you risk being dropped from the program at any time.
 We want to give the opportunity to those students who do commit to graduate.

 *If you are a Centro Hispano Marista DACA student, you won’t want to become a dropout.
 We do not and cannot renew letters for students who have withdrawn or were dropped from our program.
 Ask your lawyer about the repercussions.
 You do not want to be left out.

+You will take a subject class at a time depending on how you score in your admission test and teachers availability.
 We want to give the opportunity to participate in the GED® program to those students who really want to graduate.
 Due to capacity restrictions and to respect to our teacher volunteers, we do need to set a time limit for classes.
 We determined that you should not take more than 3 semesters to pass a module (very few exceptions apply).
 We will offer every opportunity for you to succeed, but it is up to you to put the effort.
 This is why we stress the importance of studying at least 6 hours a week.

 It is important that you understand the commitment before you enroll to the program.
 You can do this but it is your decision to modify your lifestyle and work on your education.
 We want you to succeed.